Briton Career Connections

 Getting Matched with a Mentee

 The matching process will materialize in one of a few ways: the public arena of the Linkedin group or through a student reaching out to a specific mentor that is a member of the group.
-Public postings allow the Career Development, Alumni, and Parent Leadership offices to monitor and facilitate matches.
+Public postings allow the Career and Internship Center, Alumni, and Parent Leadership offices to monitor and facilitate matches.

 Mentoring Program Handout for Mentors

-If you have any additional questions, please contact the Office of Career Development.
+If you have any additional questions, please contact the Career and Internship Center.

 We hope you consider giving back to Albion College students.
 The role of mentoring is very important to the success of our graduates!